SysKitTeam/docs-point/reporting/access-reports.md

 * **Sites Overview screen and Microsoft Teams & Groups Overview screen**; select the resource and click the proper action in the side panel.
 * **The details screen** of a specific resource.
 * **Other reports available** in SysKit Point.
-  * For example, Permissions Matrix report, Externally Shared Content report, User Access report.
+  * For example, Permissions Matrix report, Externally Shared Content report, and User Access report.

 ### Report Data